 Could we have a belly dancing cultural presentation?

 A workshop and cultural presentation following a performance can be popular choices for groups such as Women's Institutes, bachelorette parties, students, etc...
-This artist has more than four years experience in entertaining lectures and education-based, interactive classes.
+This artist has more than eight years experience in entertaining lectures and education-based, interactive classes.